Dimensional reduction in evolving spin-glass model: correlation of phenotypic responses to environmental and mutational changes

 In summary, we applied an evolving spin-statistical physics model, representing phenotypes, genotypes, and the environment by spin configuration, interaction matrix, and the external field, respectively, and have answered the questions addressed at the beginning of this paper. (i) Correlated responses across different environmental changes are demonstrated by the correlation in susceptibilities $\chi_{ij}$ and $\chi_{i\ell}$ in the evolved genotypes at the RS phase. (ii) Proportional responses to mutation and environmental changes are demonstrated by the proportionality between the ``susceptibility to interaction matrix'' ${\cal M}_i$ and spin-glass susceptibility $\chi_i$. (iii) These proportional responses originate in the reduction of rank in the interaction matrix. (iv) Such dimension reduction and proportional changes are observed for the evolved genotypes at the RS phase, i.e., at an intermediate level of thermal noise.
+The RS phase was also evolved in a fully-connected system, where the frustration around target spins is diminished, as termed as local Mattis state \cite{Sakata}.
+The current study demonstrates that such RS phase (in a sparse connection) shows the correlated responses of phenotypes to environment and mutation, with dimension reduction, as supported by the redundant degrees of freedom by non-target spins.

 Hence, robustness of phenotypes to noise \cite{Wagner,KK-PLoS} is essential to the evolutionary dimension reduction, leading to the correlated responses in the high-dimensional phenotypes to different types of perturbations.
 Although the present statistical physics model is highly simplified, it gives a theoretical basis for dimension reduction in biological systems, in which robustness to noise is also essential.
-For example, recent reports on protein dynamics suggest the existence of large collective motion, which may be a manifestation of dimension reduction \cite{Tlusty,Togashi,Revoir,Murugan}.
-Although dynamics at the cellular level are not represented by a Hamiltonian, the similarity between spin-glass dynamics and gene expression dynamics with mutual activation and inhibition is now well recognized \cite{Kauffman,Derrida,Wagner,Mjolsness,KK-PLoS}.
+In fact, the present model can be interpreted as the evolution of protein to have a certain function.
+The RS phase here correspond to the funnel structure in contrast to the spin-glass phase \cite{Saito}.
+Note that recent reports on protein dynamics suggest the existence of large collective motion, which may be a manifestation of dimension reduction \cite{Tlusty,Togashi,Revoir,Murugan}.
+The correspondence between noise and mutation responses is also consistent with the simulation \cite{Geno-Pheno} and experiments \cite{Ichihashi} of the evolution of t-RNA.
+Last, although dynamics at the cellular level are not represented by a Hamiltonian, the similarity between spin-glass dynamics and gene expression dynamics with mutual activation and inhibition is now well recognized \cite{Kauffman,Derrida,Wagner,Mjolsness,KK-PLoS}.
+In these examples, correlated phenotypic responses as a result of dimension reduction are evolutionarily acquired as in the RS phase in our model at an intermediate temperature.

 In terms of statistical physics, the evolution to the RS phase under appropriate levels of noise should be considered, in which both higher fitness and robustness to noise are achieved with the dimension reduction.
 If the temperature is reduced, robustness in the phenotype is lost by RSB, even though a higher fitness state is reached after sufficient time steps of expression.
 Here, we have studied the simplest fitness condition.
 For higher biological functions, the response to diverse environmental conditions, say, different target spin configurations upon the application of different external fields, may be required.
 The extension to such problems would be straightforward, in which the need for both robustness and plasticity may lead to dimension reduction with higher ranks.